sarthakkaingade/pandapilot_v4/CONTRIBUTING.md

 ### Edit and build the code

-The [developer guide](http://pixhawk.org/dev/start) explains how to set up the development environment on Mac OS, Linux or Windows.
-Please take note of our [coding style](http://pixhawk.org/dev/code_style) when editing files.
+The [developer guide](http://wiki.navstik.org) explains how to set up the development environment on Mac OS, Linux or Windows.

 ### Commit your changes

-Always write descriptive commit messages and add a fixes or relates note to them with an [issue number](https://github.com/px4/Firmware/issues) (Github will link these then conveniently)
+Always write descriptive commit messages and add a fixes or relates note to them with an [issue number](https://github.com/navstik/pandapilot_v4/issues) (Github will link these then conveniently)

 **Example:**